Putting Up Holiday Decorations Early Makes You More Neighborly

 When the houses in the pictures weren't decorated, the raters were good at guessing is the family who lived inside was sociable.

-Something happened when they saw homes that were decorated for the holidays.
+When they saw homes decorated for the holidays, something happened.
 The lights and wreaths inspired participants to give the less-friendly households a higher sociability ranking.

 The authors of the study say Christmas decorations have social symbolism.
 When a home puts an inflatable snowman outside simultaneously with their neighbors, they are participating in a larger community event.
 If you still need to introduce yourself to your neighbors in person, decorating for the holidays is an easy way to appear more sociable.